 Less Than Significant Impact - As previously explained, the Project does not involve direct withdrawal of any groundwater and would not substantially increase the amount of impervious surfaces.
 The existing drainage patterns would be generally maintained.
 Additionally, the proposed AOWTS and associated leachfield will comply with standard industry practices consistent with the NPDES permit and related local and state water quality provisions.
+Proper design, operation and maintenance of the AOWTS will reduce impacts associated with the proposed Project to a level of less than significant.
 Thus, the Project would not conflict with or obstruct implementation of a water quality control plan or sustainable groundwater management plan.